chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

 delete-backups
 =====================================================
-The ``delete-backups`` subcommand is used to delete Chef Automate backup archives and Elasticseach snapshots.
+The ``delete-backups`` subcommand is used to delete Chef Automate backup archives and Elasticsearch snapshots.
 The command matches a given regular expression and prompts the user to confirm deletion of each matched backup or snapshot.

 **Syntax**